1. Introduction

 Export Asset

-1. Custom password: Possibility to encrypt the generated JSON file with a symmetric password that will be necessary during the import.
+1. Custom password: Option to encrypt the generated JSON file with a symmetric password, which is required during the import.

 By selecting the top of the analysis or an asset in the tree, the risk table appears.
 There are two separate risk tables: